Elemeants/100-days-of-code/log.md

 ## Day 9: February 3, 20188

 Starting to work on a HangFire framework for C#, writing a test project to do a test with signalR to launch notification when is endend a job on HangFire

+## Day 10: February 4, 20188

+Working on SignalR and Hangfire Frameworks to do a App with background jobs, with notification system when is finished